aleczandru1989/architectural-recipes/asynchronous-communication/README.md

 - Useful for event distribution (e.g., notifications, real‑time updates).
 - Promotes loose coupling, since publishers don’t need to know who the subscribers are.

+## ⏩ Request/Reply
+Request/Reply is a messaging pattern where a producer sends a request and expects a reply.
+The broker delivers the request to a consumer, which processes it and returns a response, often using correlation IDs or a reply queue.
+- Producer → Request Queue → Consumer → Reply Queue → Producer
+- Ensures one‑to‑one request/response matching.
+- Useful for RPC‑style communication (e.g., queries, synchronous workflows)

+## ⏩ Routing (Content‑based)
+Routing (Content‑based) is a messaging pattern where the broker inspects message headers or payload and directs each message to the appropriate destination.
+Unlike simple broadcast models, routing ensures that only the relevant consumers receive the message based on defined rules.
+- Producer → Broker → Destination Queue(s)
+- Routes messages by content (e.g., region=EU → EU service).
+- Useful for selective delivery, reducing unnecessary traffic

+## ⏩ Filtering
+Filtering is a messaging pattern where consumers receive only the messages that match specific criteria.
+Instead of processing every message, subscribers define rules (such as headers or properties) to limit delivery to relevant events.
+- Producer → Broker → Consumer (with filter)
+- Ensures selective delivery based on conditions.
+- Useful for reducing traffic and focusing on relevant data